mchajdecki/Microsoft-Azure/README.md

 </p>
 <p>
 <ul>
   <li> Once you have selected the right plan for you .
-Log into a microsoft account and If you dont have one go ahead and create one.</li>
+Log into a microsoft account.
+If you dont have one go ahead and create one.</li>
 </ul>
 <br />